alextbradley/alextbradley.github.io/_pages/research.md

 #toc: true
 ---

-I use numerical, statistical, and analytic methods to answer questions relating to the cryosphere.
+I apply numerical, statistical, and analytic methods to help answer questions relating to the cryosphere.
 I use models, from simple schematic models to large general circulation models, to address questions relating to the changes we observe and to simulate those that may occur in the future.
 I am also interested in the public policy implications associated with a changing cryosphere.

 ## Ice Shelf Collapse and Extreme Events
 <img align = "right" src="../assets/schematics/shelf_feedbacks.png" alt="" title="" width="450" />

 Ice shelves play an integral role in modulating sea level rise by buttressing the adjoining grounded ice.
-I am interested in understanding the processes, in particular, melting, fracture, and damage which might promote their collapse.
+I am interested in understanding the processes (e.g. melting, fracture, and damage) which might promote their collapse.

-More broadly, ice shelf collapse is an example of a (possibly) low likelihood, high impact event; understanding such events allows us to constrain high end scenarios under future warming.
+More broadly, ice shelf collapse is an example of a (possibly) low likelihood, high impact event; understanding such events allows us to constrain high end ice loss under future warming scenarios.

 #### Publications
 * A Short Shelf Life?
 Feedbacks Promote Ice Shelf Collapse _in prep_